 Long distance relationships are hard.
 That’s not really news, is it?
 When I was moving back to the US from England, Dan and I had to decide if we wanted to stay together.
 We had to decide if 4,000 miles was not only worth it, but possible.
 I spent some time searching for inspiring long distance relationship stories on the internet, but… I didn’t find anything!

 But years later, we are still together.
 It’s not always easy, but it’s so incredibly worth it – and ultimately, that’s what it boils down to.
 Making a choice every day to invest in your relationship because it’s worth it to have that person in your life, even if you can’t physically be together.

-With more and more people in long distance relationships these days, I decided to reach out to some of my fellow bloggers to share their inspiring long distance relationship stories.
+With more and more people starting long distance relationships these days, I decided to reach out to some of my fellow bloggers to share their inspiring long distance relationship stories.
 I’ve loved reading through their stories – many are now reunited after years apart, including myself and Dan whilst we travel on our round-the-world trip together.

 Inspiring Long Distance Relationship Stories From Couples Around the World